DiosOne/portfolio_assignment/readme.md

 ## I realised that my navbar would break when on mobile view so I found this
 [Pure CSS responsive navbar](https://codepen.io/jo_Geek/pen/xgbaEr)
 and adapted it to my theme and syntax.

+# next..
+- adjust for landscape mode
+- copy correct index over to other html's
+- clarify if index is a seperate page (ie cannot contain same content as aboot me), or if index can function as aboot and link to others
+- fill in sections
+- why does the bottom get covered on chrome mobile?